 Design Principle Description DP0 Safety The airspace change must maintain or enhance the current level of safety DP1 Flight None of the proposed technical changes to the definition of STARs/ Holds would result in a behaviour change to actual flight behaviours - laterally, vertically or in dispersal.
-DP2 Admin Remove unnecessary references to DTY DVOR which are not material to the procedure

-DP3 Withdraw Some STARs are rarely used, some do the same job, some have segments in common with other STARs (see DP5 Truncate) DP4 Replicate PBN Replication - replace conventional STARs/Holds with RNAV STARs/Holds DP5 Truncate CAA STAR Truncation Policy used here.
-When applied logically to STARs with many common segments, can result in withdrawal of unnecessary duplicate STARs (DP3) When the final arrangement is decided, the truncated conventional STAR is always RNAV-replicated (DP4).
-In the case of a change to the actual vertical profile flown in the STAR, additional fuel/CO 2 analysis and justification for this will be provided.
-DP6 Technical amendment Minor changes to a STAR/ Hold which currently cannot be flown as it is formally defined, for legacy reasons - these changes always reflect what would actually happen in practical terms.
+DP2 Admin Remove unnecessary references to the DET and LAM DVORs which are not material to the procedure DP3 Withdraw Some STARs are rarely used, some do the same job, some have segments in common with other STARs DP4 Replicate PBN Replication - replace conventional STARs/ Holds with RNAV STARs/Holds DP5 Technical Minor changes to a STAR/ Hold which currently cannot be flown as it is formally defined, for amendment legacy reasons - these changes always reflect what would actually happen in practical terms.